 Politics of science

-You may wonder what this has to do with science in the Middle East.
-There are times when I've thought the same, especially during a field trip I went on in July.
+You may wonder what EU reports about Israeli colonies have to do with science in the Middle East.
+There are times when I've thought the same, especially during the field trip I went on in July.
 We were a group of science journalists headed for a synchrotron in Jordan.

 So why were walking through markets, or visiting posh, arty-farty hotels?